Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients

 We give an overview of the proof.
 The strategy is the same as in \cite{BD}.
 However, we ran into a couple difficulties employing their method, which we explain in the paragraphs proceeding.
-Let $F$ be a nonzero genus $3$ Siegel cusp form (satisfying the conditions of Theorem \ref{3.1}).
+The argument is an induction on the genus $n$.
+Let $F$ be a nonzero genus $n \geq 2$ Siegel cusp form (satisfying the conditions of Theorem \ref{3.1}).
 The overview is as follows.
-Via the Taylor development, we construct a genus $2$ Siegel cusp form, $G$, whose Fourier coefficients are essentially the Fourier--Jacobi coefficients of $F$.
-We then apply Theorem \ref{3.2} to $G$ so as to acquire a nonzero Fourier--Jacobi coefficient, $\varphi$, with desirable properties.
-We then appeal to Theorem \ref{3.3} to acquire a nonzero "primitive" theta component $h_\mu$, an elliptic cusp form that is attached to $\varphi$.
-By the primitivity of $h_\mu$, we are able to transfer nonvanishing results from the elliptic setting (for $h_\mu$) to nonvanishing results of the original Siegel setting (for $F$) and complete the proof. \\
+Via the Taylor development, we construct a genus $n-1$ Siegel cusp form, $G$, whose Fourier coefficients are essentially the Fourier--Jacobi coefficients of $F$.
+We apply the inductive hypothesis to $G$ so as to acquire a nonzero Fourier--Jacobi coefficient, $\varphi$, with desirable properties.
+With the help of Theorem \ref{3.3}, we construct a nonzero "twisted" Eichler--Zagier type map, called $h_\epsilon$ (See Propositions \ref{twisted EZ} and \ref{nonvanishing of twist}). $h_\epsilon$ is an elliptic cusp form.
+From here, we are able to transfer nonvanishing results from the elliptic setting (for $h_\epsilon$) to nonvanishing results of the original Siegel setting (for $F$) and complete the proof. \\

 The difficulties arising for us in the situation of higher level are twofold.
 First, the Fourier--Jacobi coefficients of fundamental index are \textit{not} enough to establish a correspondence between the fundamental Fourier coefficients of a Siegel cusp form and the odd square-free Fourier coefficients of an elliptic cusp form.
 In our case, we need a Fourier--Jacobi coefficient which not only has fundamental index, but whose index \textit{also} has discriminant coprime to the level.
-This extra condition is trivial in the level $1$ setting worked out in \cite{BD} and led us to prove Theorem \ref{3.2}, in which we prove that genus $2$ cusp forms (with the same assumptions on the nebentypus) are determined by their fundamental Fourier coefficients whose discriminants are coprime to the level. \\
+This extra condition is trivial in the level $1$ setting worked out in \cite{BD} and led us to considering twists of the Eichler--Zagier map (see \cite{das_anamby}, \cite{Saha}, \cite{EZ}, \cite{Skoruppa}), whose modularity properties are better suited for working with the level $N$.
+See Propositions \ref{twisted EZ} and \ref{nonvanishing of twist}. \\